Little Mountain

 Little Mountain lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, Little Mountain's population is estimated at around 11,775.
-This reflects an increase of 707 people since the 2021 Census, which reported a population of 11,068.
-The change is inferred from AreaSearch's estimation of the resident population at 11,329 following examination of the latest ERP data release by the ABS in June 2024, and an additional 234 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,555 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Little Mountain has demonstrated resilient growth patterns with a compound annual growth rate of 4.0%, outpacing the SA3 area.
-Population growth was primarily driven by interstate migration contributing approximately 76.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Little Mountain's population is estimated at around 11,782 as of Feb 2026.
+This reflects an increase of 714 people (6.5%) since the 2021 Census, which reported a population of 11,068 people.
+The change is inferred from the resident population of 11,329, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 235 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,556 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Little Mountain has demonstrated resilient growth patterns with a 4.0% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 76.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Moving forward with demographic trends, a significant population increase in the top quartile of regional areas across the nation is forecast.
-The area is expected to grow by 5,024 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 47.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, a significant population increase in the top quartile of regional areas across the nation is forecast, with the suburb expected to increase by 5,071 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 47.3% in total over the 17 years.

 Frequently Asked Questions - Population